-♦ First, meet with a pre-law advisor to discuss your interest and eligibility.
+♦ Meet with a pre-law advisor to discuss your interest and eligibility.
 Ideally, this would take place at the end of your sophomore year or at the beginning of your junior year.
 To schedule an appointment, click here.

-♦ Second, complete the eligibility form provided by the pre-law advisor.
+♦ Complete and return the eligibility form provided by the pre-law advisor.
 This entails gathering the signature of your major advisor who can certify that you will have completed all of your major requirements by the end of your junior year.
-You will also need the signature of your academic advisor, who can certify that you will have complete all of your core requirements by the end of your junior year (6 semesters).
-You must complete your core and your major requirements by the end of your junior year in order to be eligible for the program.
-Your first-year law courses can only count towards the 120 credit hours necessary to graduate from NTC--not towards your core curriculum or major.
+You will also need the signature of your academic advisor, who can certify that you will have completed all of your core requirements prior to possible law school enrollment.
+You must complete your core and your major requirements by the end of May prior to the August in which you seek to enroll at the law school.
+Your first-year law courses can only count towards the total credit count necessary to graduate from Tulane--not towards your core curriculum, major or distribution requirements.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org